 We’ve found many residents in our homes don’t feel the need to drink much water.
 Seems like as we age, our thirst decreases.

 That doesn’t mean the need to drink water doesn’t decrease.
-Our health guidelines push water.
+A Paradise for Parents health guidelines push water.
 Without being too obnoxious about it.
 We know that many of our residents enjoy their coffee.
 That’s a morning ritual that just has to stay.
 The water just keeps them hydrate.

 Some drinks we really discourage in our homes.
 We generally discourage sodas and other sugary drinks.
 The sugar really attacks the immune systems of our residents.
 That sure doesn’t help when they’re already in a weakened state.
 Alcohol is a no-no in our homes without at doctor’s orders.
 Believe it or not, some of our residents have been prescribed a beer or glass of wine in the evening.
 Some studies say it helps.